 Nathan Brown was born in Arizona and grew up in Barcelona, Spain before moving to central Kentucky for college and graduate school.
 He has been an entrepreneur for the past 17 years owning several businesses including founding Bluegrass Distillers in 2012.
 He is most excited about being a part of a team that is passionate about making a unique and handmade craft product that honors the proud history and tradition of Kentucky Bourbon.
 His interests include sports, outdoor activities, travel, and spending time with friends and family; wife Katy and children Oliver and Stella.

 Kee Pyles is a Lexington, Kentucky native who discovered his love of brewing and distilling a few years ago.
 After working for another distillery, he realized he wanted the integrity and pride of craft bourbon which he has rule over.
-As the Master Distiller, he develops the mash, oversees the fermentation, controls the distillation, fills the barrels, and labels the bottles.
+As the Head Distiller, he develops the mash, oversees the fermentation, controls the distillation, fills the barrels, and labels the bottles.
 The growth of the craft bourbon industry and Bluegrass Distillers motivates him to create the best.

 Rachel Kalnasy grew up in Louisville, Kentucky and moved out to Lexington after college and marrying her husband, Alex.
 She has a passion for historic preservation and woodworking as well as experiencing food and drinks.
 Her work as Administrative Coordinator involves tours and sales, marketing, events, and brainstorming for exposure and distribution.
 Outside of the distillery, she enjoys experiencing new places in Lexington and playing with her dog.